John Money: Personal life

 Money was briefly married in the 1950s and never had any children.
 He was reportedly bisexual.
 According to his friends, Money lived an "eccentric lifestyle."
 He only bought secondhand clothing and rarely threw things away he deemed reusable.
 For over 40 years, Money lived in a house in Baltimore near the Johns Hopkins medical campus.
 His house had a collection of anthropological art from his travels abroad, including his studies of aboriginal communities in Australia.
 Money was an early supporter and patron of many famous artists, including New Zealand artists Rita Angus and Theo Schoon, and the American artist Lowell Nesbitt, whom he provided with an x-ray for one artwork.
 Money was also acquainted with Yoko Ono, visiting her in London with Richard Green, and fashioning some of her sculptures.

 In 2002, as his Parkinson's disease worsened, Money donated a substantial portion of his art collection to the Eastern Southland Art Gallery in Gore, New Zealand.
 In 2003, the New Zealand Prime Minister Helen Clark opened the John Money wing at the gallery.
 Money died on 7 July 2006, one day before his 85th birthday, in Towson, Maryland, of complications from Parkinson's disease.
 He was survived by eight nieces and nephews.

 In media

 The Law & Order: Special Victims Unit episode "Identity" (2005) was based on David and Brian Reimer's lives and their treatment by Money.
 The Money and Reimer case was highlighted in the 2023 documentary Every Body, in which intersex individuals describe growing up and their struggles due to their gender being mis-identified.'

+The 2025 documentary The Secret of Me, directed by Grace Hughes-Hallett, follows intersex activist Jim Ambrose, who underwent genital surgery in infancy, was raised as a girl and was not informed of his original anatomy or medical history until adulthood.
+Contemporary reporting described the treatment applied to Ambrose as following a clinical protocol derived from Money's theories.
+The documentary also examines Money's reporting of the David Reimer experiment.
+It describes Money's continued presentation of the reassignment as successful in the 1975 book Sexual Signatures—despite evidence that the case was failing—as an act of academic fraud.
+Independent reviews similarly noted that Reimer's unhappiness did not appear in Money's published accounts and described this omission as academic malpractice.